Manny Onariase

+Born in Croydon, Onariase came through the ranks at West Ham United, signing his first professional contract in April 2015.
+He subsequently joined Brentford in 2016.
+After a loan spell with Cheltenham Town, Onarise left Brentford and joined Rotherham United.
+Further loan spells came with Cheltenham Town and Dagenham & Redbridge.
+In 2019, Onarise signed permanently for Dagenham for one season, before returning to the Football League with Scunthorpe United.
+After two seasons with Scunthorpe, he signed for Dagenham for a third time.
+He spent two seasons with Dagenham & Redbridge before signing for Hartlepool United in 2023.

 Career

 West Ham United

 After failing a trial with Premier League club West Ham United and subsequently spending time with rival London club Millwall, Onariase re-signed for the Hammers at the age of 12.
 Originally a midfielder, he progressed through the academy and was developed into a central defender at U14 and U15 level.
 Despite only being signed to a schoolboy contract, Onariase received his maiden call into the first team squad for a Premier League match versus Arsenal on 14 March 2015 and remained an unused substitute during the 3–0 defeat.
 Onariase signed his first professional contract in April 2015, but elected to depart Upton Park in January 2016.

 Brentford

 On 29 January 2016, Onariase signed an 18-month contract with the Development Squad at Championship club Brentford for an undisclosed fee.
 After good performances for the B team early in the 2016–17 season, suspension to Harlee Dean saw Onariase receive his maiden first team call up versus Derby County on 18 October 2016 and he remained an unused substitute during the 0–0 draw.
 Onariase was an unused substitute on two further occasions and on 1 January 2017, he joined League Two strugglers Cheltenham Town on loan until the end of the 2016–17 season.
 He made the first senior appearance of his career the following day with a start in a 2–0 defeat to Colchester United.
 Onariase scored the first senior goal of his career with a late consolation in a 2–1 defeat to Notts County on 11 February.
 He finished the season with 24 appearances.

 After signing a new two-year contract on 22 June 2017, Onariase was included in the first team squad for its 2017–18 pre-season training camp in France.
 He failed to win a further first team call up before departing Griffin Park on 31 August 2017.